 By the time I’d finished high school I felt like I had been prepared to defend my faith pretty well.
 I knew all of the supporting verses that explained when we should worship, what foods we should eat, and what kinds of entertainment we should allow into our minds.
-I knew the fundamental beliefs of my denomination and felt confident pointing out flaws in evolutionary theory, atheism, and popular culture.
+In addition, I knew the fundamental beliefs of my denomination.
+And I felt confident pointing out flaws in evolutionary theory, atheism, and popular culture.
 I thought that’s what Christians were supposed to do—justify their beliefs to the rest of the world.
 I thought our job was to prove that we were right.

 Aside from defending people from abusive leadership, it doesn’t seem like Jesus wasted a lot of time arguing.
 If anything, He cut through the clutter of religious jargon and tradition that had built up by that time.
 In Matthew 7:12, Jesus says “In everything, do to others what you would have them do to you, for this sums up the Law and the Prophets.”
 Did I want others to try to shame me?
 Of course not.
 Did I want others to constantly be searching for ways to prove that they were right and I was wrong?
 I did not.
 So why then was I so focused on justifying myself to the world?